groue/GRMustache/Articles/WhyMustacheFilters.md

     {{ created_at | date.iso8601 }}

-Pipes have great ascendants (unix shell, Liquid filters), and a general relevance of the syntax.
+Pipes have great ascendants (unix shell, Liquid filters), and this syntax sports a genuine relevance for its purpose.
+Pipable unix commands such as sort, uniq, etc. have a great deal in common with template filters.

 However, it fails on the composition part, since pipes build *statements*, not expressions.